 • Control of microorganisms in food processing environments.

-• Development and validation of post-process pasteurization methods and secondary microbial barriers for control of pathogens in ready-to-eat processed meat products.
+• Development and validation of post-process pasteurization methods and secondary microbial barriers for control of pathogens in ready-to-eat processed food products.

 • Risk assessments to establish the safety of non-intact meat products manufactured using mechanical tenderization, pumping, and restructuring technologies.